stefanstranger/stefanstranger.github.io/_posts/2022-09-20-AzRESTCLIToTheRescue.md

 |----------------|
 | GET https://api.loganalytics.io/v1/workspaces/{workspaceId}/query?query={query}|

-But I don't have the information for getting an Access Token except that I need authenticate through Azure Active Directory (Azure AD).
+But I don't have the information for getting an Access Token except that I need to authenticate through Azure Active Directory (Azure AD).
 From the previous example we have learned that we need to know the scope to get the correct Access Token.

 Let's start with using the Az CLI and start to with the login.